 Question – Why is rear height of my truck lower than the front?

-Answer – Most pickup trucks come out of the factory with the rear a couple of inches lower when empty than the front.
-The reason for this is so your pickup trucks rear end is not too low when fully loaded.
+Answer – Most pickup trucks come out of the factory with the rear a couple of inches higher when empty than the front.
+The reason for this is so your trucks rear end is not too low when fully loaded.

 If you are lifting your truck, you will be more concerned with performance, tire clearance and how your pickup looks.
 Having a level suspension will improve handling when not carrying a load as the unladen weight distribution is generally better when levelled out front to back.

 Note – most kits give you the option of altering rear lift height and / or method.